 Evaluate: Regular evaluation, in a rapid manner which uses up little school time, shows whether the school’s plan is working.
 The plan may then need to be modified and additional improvements made to meet the school’s health plan goals.

-With adequate funding and support, as provided under Healthy Students Healthy State, and pressure & incentives provided by state recess & other mandates and accountability systems, schools can use the P-D-E model and a range of programs appropriate for their school to significantly improve student health & wellness.
+With adequate funding and support, as provided under Healthy Students Healthy State, and pressure & incentives provided by associated state recess & other mandates and accountability systems, schools can use the Plan-Develop-Evaluate model and a range of programs appropriate for their school to significantly improve student health & wellness.